SFU-Archives/digital-repository-utilities/README.md

 - [ClamAV](utilities/clamav.md): Antivirus engine used to check for malware in digital transfers.

+- [Contact sheet maker](utilities/contact-sheet-maker.md): Python script to create a set of thumbnail images as a pdf document from a folder of digital photographs.

 - ePADD: Open-source software for processing and providing access to email archives.

 - Fixity: Open-source utility for verifying checksums of stored packages.